How to Downsize when Moving to a New Home

 Garage sales and estate sales are of course excellent ways for households to pare down their belongings before moving.
 However, it’s rare that every item will sell during one of these sales.
 That’s why donating to charity is a superb alternative.
 Some charities will pick up your stuff at your home, and most charities offer a tax-deductible receipt.
 And most importantly, it feels good knowing that your things are going somewhere they’re needed.

-Contact Camelot Moving & Storage today if you need help with a local or long-distance move.
+Contact Camelot Moving & Storage today if you need help with short-distance moving or long-distance moving.
 We also offer storage options!